-- Advocating for the availability and use of quality FP services – particularly LAPMs – in resource-poor areas; and
+- Advocating for the availability and use of quality family planning services – particularly long-acting and permanent methods (LAPMs) – in resource-poor areas

 ICMM brought together the experience and program strengths of local Indonesian organizations, using Advance Family Planning-Indonesia’s (AFP-I) methodology, and enhanced by the KM expertise and tools of the Knowledge for Health (K4Health) Project.
 ICMM was implemented under K4Health through CCP’s Indonesia office, drawing upon the technical skills of ICMM partners: The Center for Health Research at Universitas Indonesia and the Cipta Cara Padu Foundation.
 ICMM staff also work closely with the Directorate of Maternal Health from Indonesia’s Ministry of Health and the National Population and Family Planning Board (BKKBN) to implement the activities.